 When you’re working on a project that requires trenchless underground boring such as installing utility lines, you need to do it without causing damage to existing utility lines.
 As such, you would be needing the help of experienced directional boring contractors like the directional boring company Utah utility companies prefer for their digging projects.

 As far as digging jobs are concerned, horizontal directional boring is certainly a safer alternative.
-However, the presence of other utilities on the site can pose as a hazard to your operation.
-Failure to identify these utilities can lead to a number of safety incidents including property damage, gas line strike, or electrocution which could be fatal.
+However, the presence of other utilities on the site can pose a hazard to your operation.
+Failure to identify these utilities can lead to several safety incidents including property damage, gas line strike, or electrocution which could be fatal.
 All these can trigger costly financial and legal liabilities which are of course detrimental to your business.

-To avoid unwanted incidents that lead to unwanted costs, we at Advanced Line Systems developed our safety practices in accordance with the guidelines of the Occupational Safety and Health Standards Act (OSHA) on avoiding existing underground utilities.
+To avoid unwanted incidents that lead to unwanted costs, we at Advanced Line Systems developed our safety practices following the guidelines of the Occupational Safety and Health Standards Act (OSHA) on avoiding existing underground utilities.
 These should work to keep our digging operations safe and keep our customers and us free from unwanted expenses and legal problems.

 Here are the vital safety practices that we observe when performing HDD projects: